open-science-promoters/contibutor_manager/README.md

 roles:  # optional, as a list
       - CREDIT_00000013 writing original draft role
 ```
+# Step two: contributor manager

+- Information about co-authors should be saved
+- Drag and drop way to create author lists
+- Information (author name + affiliation) should be imported from papers metadata (from orcid? via crossref?)

-## tools and communities to approach
+## Tools and communities to approach

 - OJS / pkp: Juan Pablo Alperin
 - jats4r